Power-Systems-Textbook/TextbookSimulations/README.md

 installed [here](https://www.python.org/downloads/).
 Make sure that Python is added to your PATH.

+    **NOTE:** With Python 3.11.0 being released very recently, wheels are not available for all of the libraries needed to set up the Jupyter notebook interface.
+Therefore, for new installations, we recommend installing the latest version of Python 3.10.
+For existing installations, we anticipate other minor versions of Python 3 to be sufficient for operating this workflow.

 2. **Install Jupyter notebooks.** Open command line or terminal and run the following:

     ```sh